pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 #### Pre-score

 This is passed a list of nodes that have passed filtering by the resource plugin and the other plugins.
-The PotentialNodes field of unallocated ResourceClaims with delayed allocation gets updated now if the field doesn't match the current list already and there is no scheduler extender for the claim.
+The ResourceClaimScheduling.PotentialNodes field of unallocated ResourceClaims with delayed allocation gets updated now if the field doesn't match the current list already.
+If no ResourceClaimScheduling object exists yet, it gets created.

+When there is a scheduler extender configured for the claim, creating and updating ResourceClaimScheduling objects gets skipped because the scheduler extender handles filtering.

 #### Reserve